louis-driver/knowledgepool/README.md

 of validating user account creation and utilizing cookies.

 The middleware.ts file in the /src folder will run on the folders/files in its config.
-This prevents uses from accessing protected resources if they do not have an account by redirecting them to sign in if they do not have a valid session cookie.
+This prevents users from accessing protected resources if they do not have an account by redirecting them to sign in if they do not have a valid session cookie.